 Civil service associations were there to voice grievances and it would never do to say there was no grievance.
-Bu the reorganisation did, with few exceptions, mean that the Irish civil servant received something like a promotion when assimilated to the new grades and certainly an increase in salary.
-An assistant clerk on a maximum of £200 became a clerical officer on a maximum of £250; Second division clerks on a maximum of £300 became lower executive officers on a maximum of £400.
+But the reorganisation did, with few exceptions, mean that the Irish civil servant received something like a promotion when assimilated to the new grades and certainly an increase in salary.
+An assistant clerk on a maximum of £200 became a clerical officer on a maximum of £250; second division clerks on a maximum of £300 became lower executive officers on a maximum of £400.
 With clear cross-service structures the possibility of promotion to the heights of the administrative class, hitherto closed to all without the right political connections, now opened up.
-With hindsight Michael Gallagher acknowledged that the reorganisation and assimilation of the Irish civil service to the new classes was an enormous achievement in which Waterfield succeeded in turning the labyrinthine multiple departmental grades into a coherent service-wide structure.
-However Waterfield was pedestrian in his vision of the state and his work as Treasury Ireland was simply the financial conclusion of a policy decided elsewhere, it was not a policy in itself.
+With hindsight, Michael Gallagher acknowledged that the reorganisation and assimilation of the Irish civil service to the new classes was an enormous achievement in which Waterfield succeeded in turning the labyrinthine multiple departmental grades into a coherent service-wide structure.
+However, Waterfield was pedestrian in his vision of the State and his work at Treasury (Ireland) was simply the financial conclusion of a policy decided elsewhere, it was not a policy in itself.
 He was often paralysed by the fear of creating a precedent and ultimately was guided by fear of losing contact or influence in Whitehall, his natural home.
-122 Reorganisation has never produced economies in administration; it can only produce better management.
+Reorganisation in administration has never produced economies, it can only produce better management.
 The Irish civil service in any case had not experienced the phenomenal growth of the British service during the war years.
-In July 1914 the Irish service was
+In July 1914 the Irish service was 25,192.
+In July 1921, at the Truce, it was still only 27,671.
+197 That the cost had risen was not due to any increase in numbers but to the war-induced inflation.
+Nor by any stretch of the imagination could Waterfield's reorganisation of classes and grades be described as the transformation of a decrepit administration into the efficient apparatus of an independent State.
+Waterfield did not even touch on what all commentators agreed was the main weakness in Irish administration - the quasi-independence of many of the boards and departments and the lack of any clear line of responsibility binding politicians and civil servants.
+On the other hand the chorus of derision that met the Castle from all sides lacked perspective.
+In any specific policy that required complex administrative action, such as the transfer of the land to the tenant class, the Irish civil service had demonstrated undoubted ability.
+The problem in Castle government was its nepotism and the uncritical identification of the State in Ireland with unionist opinion.
+The Irish civil service also suffered from the assumption that the Whitehall system was administrative perfection and the Irish system with its autonomous boards and lack of clear political control was deficient.
+Ireland had efficient and able civil servants; what it did not have was a civil service that could make the British government popular or accepted in Ireland.
+This was equally true before and after the efforts of Waterfield and Treasury (Ireland).
+The State in Ireland was a political and not an administrative failure.